-The aim of The Serpent is to be an informative, yet simple tool for techies and people wanting to learn more about computing in general.
+Today, The Serpent stills aims to educate anyone willing to learn more about computing, while still presenting the information clearly and without confusion.
+The aim of The Serpent is also to be informative, yet simple for techies and people wanting to learn more about computing in general.
 Since the areas of IT I’ve specialised in have changed over the years, so has the content.
-Like most technies, I started out in desktop support.
-I've since gone through various roles including network administration, and settling now in IT security.